-Through Edgenuity Instructional Services, student athletes receive a rigorous, college-preparatory learning experience, on-demand tutoring, and an interactive teacher-student component.
+Through Edgenuity Instructional Services, student athletes can receive a rigorous, college-preparatory learning experience, on-demand tutoring, and an interactive teacher-student component.

-Read our best practices for successfully implementing online courses that meet NCAA requirements
+Check out our best practices for successfully implementing online courses that meet NCAA requirements

 With students all over the country, the United States Performance Academy (USPA) is designed for high-performance athletes in middle and high school who need challenging curriculum, flexibility, and support for their unique schedules.

 See how the USPA model provides flexible learning solutions, and how they use NCAA-approved online learning courses to help student athletes get the most out of their education while also competing in sports such as ice hockey and figure skating.
 When schools like USPA offer flexible learning solutions for student athletes, they’re able to challenge those students academically in a way that fits their busy schedules.

 For us, it’s really, really important to have a group of kids that mix well and understand the value in our network of athletes as well as the importance of doing well in school, and not to have a group that feels that school and sport are separate, but instead integrated.
 Because I think both of them provide our kids with a really unique level and opportunity to learn.